hasFlag/hasFlag.github.io/content/blog/aria-is-not-my-thing/index.md

 <div tabindex="0" role="button" aria-pressed="false">My button<div>
 ```

-In above code you are not only creating button with `div` tag but also adding JavaScript overhead to keep track of `aria-pressed` in order to announce the correct state of button.
+In the above code, you are creating a button with a `div` tag and adding JavaScript overhead to keep track of `aria-pressed` to announce the correct state of the button.

-You got it right, first step to achieve accessibility is your DOM structure.
-By using semantic HTML tags you can directly inform the screen readers to read what they suppose to read.
+You got it right, the first step to achieving accessibility is your DOM structure.
+Using semantic HTML tags, you can directly inform the screen readers to read what they are supposed to read.
 I have also seen developers who are adding `aria-label` to their link tags, which leads screen readers to read the same text twice.

-Following are some semantic HTML attributes which behaves the way they are defined and you don't need any extra support for aria tags.
+Following are some semantic HTML attributes that behave the way they are defined and you don't need any extra support for aria tags.

 ## Examples
 ```html